 "The Devil’s Historians is a learned study that manages to be both lucid and incisive.
 The book does necessary, ground-clearing work in looking at how the past has been constructed.
 Kaufman and Sturtevant demonstrate their characteristic desire to make the political and historiographical issues behind medieval studies intelligible to the widest possible audience.
 Perhaps the most impressive part of the book is the seamless way the authors move between multiple timeframes to chart the complex, paradoxical, baffling, and at times dangerous repurposing of the past.
 It is a timely and timeless book."

 Author InformationAmy S. Kaufman is a scholar of medieval studies and popular culture.

-Paul B. Sturtevant is Editor in Chief of The Public Medievalist and a Visitor Research Specialist at The Smithsonian Institution.
+Paul B. Sturtevant is Editor in Chief of The Public Medievalist and a Visiting Research Specialist at The Smithsonian Institution.

 Table of contents

 Introduction: Weaponizing History

 5. Knights in Shining Armor and Damsels in Distress

 Epilogue: The Future of the Medieval Past